Old Heidelberg Road is an east-west access road in Alphington:

 If you’re a local resident, I would have thought access to that pristine river frontage would be highly valued and heaven forbid that a council would act in the interest of its local residents…there’s sometimes a need to just lay down a marker and for the council not to be a pushover in terms of its right to public land.VLGA Connect Episode 276, 27th May 2022

-It would be low cost and technically simple to construct a gravel path to deliver access from Old Heidelberg Road to the Darebin Creek Trail, if an appropriate land swap could be negotiated (green for blue).
+It would be low cost and technically simple to construct a gravel path to deliver access from Old Heidelberg Road to the Darebin Creek Trail.
+Indeed, such a path existed in 2015 to support the construction of the Darebin Creek Trail.

 Streets Alive Yarra suggests the following way forward:

-- Implement traffic calming measures to reduce hazards during drop-off and pick-up times
+- Implement traffic calming measures to reduce hazards during drop-off and pick-up times, e.g. identifying locations slightly away from the school where students can be dropped off to walk a short distance to school

 - $2,000 for a surveyor,